cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 - Allows the read/write of Cassandra tables as Spark Dataframes.
 - Quries on DataFrame get translated into CQL queries in Cassandra

+# Mongo DB

+Mongo DB gets its name as it can handle hu**mongo**us  data.

+- Uses a document based data model
+- Whats different?
+Any unstructured JSON document can be stored in MongoDB
+- No real schema is enfored.
+No primary key.
+- Can create index on any field.

+## CAP

+MongoDB compromises on Availability for Consistency and Paritiion Tolerance.

+## Terminology

+- A MongoDB database contains **Collections** which inturn contains **Documents**
+- Documents cannot be moved between Collections belonging to *different* Databases

+## Architecture

+- Single Master
+- Secondary maintain copies of primary.
+  - As writes happen to the primary they get replicated to the secondary.
+  - We could have multiple secondary datanodes in different data centers.
+- Secondary elects primary if the primary goes down (in seconds).